bronkula/gittest/README.md

 This is a cool project

+## Index.html

+This file is the default html document of the folder.

+## Style.css

-## This is a Heading2
+This document is our project style guide.

-Isn't that nice?